 ADHD, Black Women and Societal Factors

 Traditionally, the experience of African-American girls and women has consistently been left out of the conversation regarding research around ADHD.
-Additionally, inaccurate cultural beliefs and unrealistic societal pressures placed on Black women to appear to “have it together” breed internal environments of constant chaos with little to no recourse for this demographic, who already face peculiar barriers to proper treatment and diagnosis.
+In addition, inaccurate cultural beliefs and unrealistic societal pressures placed on Black women to appear to “have it together” breed internal environments of constant chaos with little to no recourse for this demographic, who already face peculiar barriers to proper treatment and diagnosis.

-Though I was relieved to receive a clinical diagnosis for my condition, I still battled with personal feelings of shame and guilt as a Black woman and still encounter skepticism and negative feedback from friends and family members who do not understand.
+Though I was relieved to receive a clinical diagnosis for my condition, I still battled with personal feelings of shame and guilt as a Black woman, and I still encounter skepticism and negative feedback from friends and family members who do not understand.
 My experience living with ADHD has not been perfect by any means, but it definitely has curated a more accepting mindset.
 In a world where Black women are so often expected to take care of everyone else but themselves, it feels revolutionary to make myself and my mental health a priority despite the negative stigmas.